indrabasak/docker-example/README.md

 folder.

 ### Run
-To the newly created Spring Boot JAR from the terminal:
+To run the newly created Spring Boot JAR from the terminal:
 ```
 java -jar docker-example-service-1.0.jar
 ```